TheEdgeOfRage/deploy-webhook/docs/install.rst

 -------------------

 There is already a production-ready docker-compose.yml file in this repo.
-Two variables need to be set in a .env file or hardcoded in the compose file:
+Some environment variables need to be set in a .env file or hardcoded in the compose file:

 - `SECRET_KEY` (The key used to sign JWT tokens)